 Workplace accidents not only affect your insurance policy/premiums, they also affect your productivity.
 Workplace injury prevention is just good business practice.

-Here are the 10 most common workplace injuries plus some steps you can take as an employee or a supervisor to avoid tragedy and stay at the top of your game.
+Here are the 10 most common workplace injury examples plus some steps you can take as an employee or a supervisor to avoid tragedy and stay at the top of your game.

 1. Slips, Trips, and Falls